pimed/ProsRegNet/README.md

 ```
 uzip the compressed folder named "datasets", this folder contains two subfolders: "training" and "testing".
 ```
-The small training dataset is from [[The Cancer Imaging Archive](https://wiki.cancerimagingarchive.net/display/Public/PROSTATE-MRI)]
+This small training dataset consists MRI and histopathology images of 25 subjects from [[The Cancer Imaging Archive](https://wiki.cancerimagingarchive.net/display/Public/PROSTATE-MRI)]

 3. Training the affine and deformable registration models (optional):